-On the other hand, some of us with VeteranHOPE have been down the path of VA claims, divorce, homelessness, VA appeals, workers compensation, disability insurance, receiving benefits, being garnished illegally, VA claims again, appeals again, homelessness again.
-There is not enought room on the t-shirt for everything we have been through.
+Some of us with VeteranHOPE have been down the path of VA claims, divorce, homelessness, VA appeals, workers compensation, disability insurance, receiving benefits, being garnished illegally, VA claims again, appeals again, homelessness again.
+There is not enough room on the t-shirt for everything we have been through.
 The really sick part is that we see other veterans going down the same road of stress, neglect, legal and financial discrimination, loss of family and home and everything.
 Up until now, there was nothing we could do about it.

 Our kickoff article is a report called "Child Support and The Absurd Mythology of Rose" which is a fact based study of the Rose v.
-Rose case and the immediate Congressional response that has been ignored for 30 years.
+Rose case and the immediate Congressional response that has been overlooked for 30 years.
 This is how legal discrimination and fraud have contributed to veteran homelessness and suicide.
 It is more significant than we imagined.
-Almost every veteran who ends up in court over alimony or child support will have expérienced discrimination based on Rose.
+Almost every veteran who goes through divorce, alimony or child support will have to deal with fraud and discrimination based on Rose.

 What you do not know about veteran benefits and family support can hurt you.